abarents/Lights-/README.md

 WledStateFetcher & WledConnectionTester: Background threads for fetching the current status and testing the network connection.

 All is still very basic but in a working state..
+The interface is mostly in Dutch, will change that later...